Luxury Vs. Budget: Types Of Body Wash Compared

 Ingredients to Watch Out For

-Sodium Lauryl Sulfate (SLS): Strong surfactant that can strip and irritate, especially dry or sensitive skin.
-Sodium Laureth Sulfate (SLES) is gentler.
+Sodium Lauryl Sulfate (SLS): Strong cleansing agent that can strip and irritate sensitive or dry skin.
+Sodium Laureth Sulfate (SLES) is a gentler alternative.

 Where Turmeric Body Products Fit

-AMVital's turmeric body products fall in the mid-range category—products with genuine active ingredients (turmeric + kojic acid) but without luxury markup for fancy packaging or designer branding.
+AMVital's turmeric body products fall in the mid-range category—products with genuine active ingredients (turmeric + kojic acid) without luxury markup for fancy packaging.
+You pay for ingredients that change your skin, not branding.

 For complete guidance, see our turmeric soap for body guide and turmeric soap benefits.